oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-5-workload-deployment.md

 {% imgx assets/ansible.png "Ansible" %}

 The OCI Ansible collection supports Ansible Tower and AWX.
-For more information on how to set up the collection with Ansible Tower, refer to the [ansible_blogpost].
-To install the free version of Ansible Tower (AWX) on an OCI Compute instance, you can use [ansible solution on GitHub] and the following [ansible example playbooks]
+For more information on how to set up the collection with Ansible Tower, refer to the [Ansible blog post][ansible_blogpost].
+To install the free version of Ansible Tower (AWX) on an OCI Compute instance, you can use [ansible solution on GitHub] and the following [ansible example playbooks].

-A complete example how you can use Ansible to deploy Kubernetes, Istio and an example service can be found [here] (https://blog.kube-mesh.io/single-click-deployment-of-oke-istio-mushop-using-ansible-from-oci-cloud-shell/).
+A complete example how you can use Ansible to deploy Kubernetes, Istio and an example service can be found [here](https://blog.kube-mesh.io/single-click-deployment-of-oke-istio-mushop-using-ansible-from-oci-cloud-shell/).
 Link: [ansible_collection]

 ### Puppet